Get a Tip

 Keep to a timetable

 When shopping, we explain to Zeb in advance exactly what the itinerary is and when the visit to the particular shop he wants will occur.
 Be firm and stick to this and the constant nagging should stop.
-As long as they they know when it is happening an aspergic child can relax.
+As long as they know when it is happening an aspergic child can relax.

 Got a tip to add to this page?
 Tell us